Thing of Beauty (short story): Synopsis

 One morning, a group of men in tight purple clothing make a delivery to the house of Gordon Fish in Southern California.
 It is a machine, the controls of which are labeled in an unknown language.
 By trial and error, Fish discovers that the machine produces high-quality drawings of people and things.
 Fish enters one of the drawings in an artistic competition, claiming that it was drawn by a nephew.
 It wins, but to receive the full prize money, the artist is required to paint the image on a wall.
 Fish convinces a friend to carry out the task.
 Fish continues to try to find ways to make money from the machine; he poses as an art teacher and takes on a young woman as a student.
 As time goes on, he notices that the variety of the images being produced by the machine becomes smaller and smaller.
 An operating manual came with the machine; he sends it to be translated, and learns that the language is Swedish.
-He discovers that he has systematically been removing images from storage in the machine each time he produces a picture.
+He discovers that he has systematically (but inadvertently) been removing images from storage in the machine each time he produces a picture.

 Knight's short story anticipated, by roughly 64 years, an actual event.
 In the 2022 Colorado State Fair, an image created with the artificial intelligence program Midjourney won a blue ribbon.
 As in the Knight story, the judges did not realize that the image was created by machine.